Markavian/hxpect/README.md

 ### Cross Platform

-Hxpect should work with any haxe project, although specifically it was designed for [OpenFL projects](http://www.openfl.org).
++ Hxpect should work with any haxe project
++ Specifically hxpect works for [OpenFL projects](http://www.openfl.org).
++ TODO: Only enable openfl support with an -openfl flag

 ### Expectations